markeyser/cookiecutter-collabora/docs/how-to-guides/offline-cookiecutter-setup.md

 ### 1. Downloading the Cookiecutter Template

 ???+ note "Find and Download the Repository"
-    - **Find the Repository:** Visit the GitHub page of the desired Cookiecutter template, e.g., `LLMsLab/cookiecutter-two-lanes`.
     - **Download the Repository:** Click on the 'Code' button, select 'Download ZIP', save, and extract it to a known location on your computer.

 ### 2. Setting Up Your Environment